top of page

 The Art of the Thaw

 In many places, spring means flowers.
 In the North, it means waiting.
 Waiting for trails to dry.
 Waiting for buds to open.
 Waiting for warmth to stay.
-Children learn that not everything blooms on demand, and that imperfect weather is not a problem to fix but a season to inhabit.
+Children learn that not everything blooms on demand.
+Imperfect weather is not a problem to fix but a season to inhabit.

 Close-up of a child's hand holding a small magnifying glass over a tiny green bud emerging from snow.